The King of the Snakes: Nepal

-In a Nepalese tale collected in Mustang with the title Der Hundebräutigam ("The Hound Bridegroom"), a woman has three unmarried daughters, which saddens her.
+In a Nepalese tale collected in Dsarkot, Mustang with the title Der Hundebräutigam ("The Hound Bridegroom"), a woman has three unmarried daughters, which saddens her.
 So, she plays a ruse on them: she pretends to be on her deathbed and asks for her daughters to bring her some grass and water from a remote valley.
 Each of three daughters goes down to the valley to fetch the cure, when they are met by a hound that claims to own the valley.
 The hound allows each girl to go back with the grass and water, if they agree to marry him; the elder two refuse, while the youngest agrees to marry the hound in order to save her mother.
 Later, after she is given the cure, the mother hides her youngest under a cauldron in order to fool the dog, but the animal comes and takes his bride.
 The duo traverse a lake, then pass by a silver castle, a golden castle, and a castle made of dog excrement, where they live in abundance.
 Inside the third house, an old woman advises the girl to burn the dog's skin after he sleeps.
 She does and the dog becomes a human king named Kyirken Gambala ("older dog Gambala").
 Despite his complaints, he forgives his wife for the deed.
 Later, he goes on a hunt and gives a set of keys to his wife.
 While he is away, she opens doors of silver, gold and coral, and goes down a mother-of-pearl staircase.
 Down the stairs, she can see the whole world: her elder sisters have married, but her parents are ill.
 She convinces her husband to visit them and bring presents.
 Kyirken Gambala and his wife go to her parents' house, and her elder sister grow jealous.
 The elder takes the cadette to a lake, shoves her into the water and takes her clothes.
 Kyirken Gambala goes back with his "wife", despite some suspicions about her new behaviour, like preparing a lord's meal for the servants and a servant's meal for him.
 Some time later, Kyirken Gambala is told about a bird that appears by the lake; he takes it in a cage and hangs it at home.
 The false wife kills the bird, cooks it with rice and serves it to Kyirken.
 The man notices the taste of bird meat and throws it away; some plants sprout in its place.
 The false wife orders the plants to be made into firewood; a poor couple fetches some, bring it with them and place it in a box.
 In the poor couple's house, the girl asks for the box to be opened, so she can come out, and gives the old couple her husband's golden ring.
 Later, the king receives the old couple and notices his ring on the old man's finger, and inquires about it.
 His true wife appears in the room and the false wife burns to ashes.
 Kyirken Gambala takes his true wife back.